PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:57:12
+Last updated: 2024-04-02 16:57:45
-Random Quote: A goal is a dream with a deadline. - Napoleon Hill
+Random Quote: The greatest obstacle to connecting with our joy is resentment. - Pema Chödrön